Mindfulness & Grief Coach Certification Program

 How much time should I plan each week?

 Plan for about 4 hours each week.
-This includes the 120-minute live coaching session with Heather, which is recorded if you miss it, about 30 minutes of training videos, and time for practice and integration.
+This includes the 120-minute live session with Heather, which is recorded if you miss it, about 30 minutes of training videos, and time for practice and integration.

 You can work with your existing clients or request to be paired with a practice buddy from your cohort.
 If you practice with someone from the cohort, it will be an exchange, which adds about an hour to your weekly practice time because you will both take turns leading.